Find It Locally

 We know that the spread of COVID-19 is bringing a lot of fear to our communities and interrupting sales during a vulnerable time of year.
 Things are changing rapidly, and we are here to support farms and other Local Hero businesses.
 The resources below are those we have found to be most useful for Massachusetts businesses; we will add to this page as we discover new information.
 Please note that CISA is not a public health agency — we won’t dispense our own recommendations about slowing or stopping the spread of COVID-19, though we can refer you to guidance from regulators and public health experts.

 Local Hero farmers and business owners, we want to hear from you!
 How is this affecting you, your employees, your sales?
 What sort of support do you need?
 Are you making changes to your business that we can help promote?
 If your business has developed a new sales outlet, (including online ordering and new delivery sites), or has closed, please let us know as we are sharing that information with the public here.
-Please get in touch with firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org, or call the office at 413-665-7100.
+Please get in touch with Devon, Stevie, or Zoey, or call the office at 413-665-7100.
 Staff is working remotely but will receive phone messages.

 All MA businesses are required to implement new mandatory workplace safety standards during the pandemic.
 Use this guide to help ensure that you are adhering to applicable standards and following best practices for workplace safety.
-If you would like to walk through this checklist with CISA staff and discuss specific considerations and decisions related to your farm’s workplace safety practices, please contact Kristen by email (preferred) or phone at (413) 665-7100, ext.
-12. (last updated 5/22/20)
+If you would like to walk through this checklist with CISA staff and discuss specific considerations and decisions related to your farm’s workplace safety practices, please contact Stevie by email (preferred) or phone at (413) 665-7100, ext.
+24. (last updated 6/5/20)

 CISA tipsheet for farm stands and farm stores: best practices